hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 The Arc’teryx Cerium SV Hoody is part of Arc’teryx severe weather product line - most durable materials which provides most weather protection.

 We would wear this jacket during the winter.
-For camping during spring and summer it’s probably going to be a bit too warm.
+For camping during spring and summer, it’s probably going to be a bit too warm as the jacket was designed as the ultimate cold weather mid-layer or a standalone solution.

+A baffle structure keeps the 850 down fill lofty and the down insulated StormHood™ and glove mitten-friendly Cohaesive™ adjusters are welcoming features for winter activities as well.

+Synthetic insulation is strategically used on certain areas of this jacket as well.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F117170%2Farcteryx-cerium-sv-down-hoodie-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Arc'teryx Cerium SV Hoodie</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F117257%2Farcteryx-cerium-sv-down-hoodie-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Arc'teryx Cerium SV Hoodie</a>